-When the dormitories are not crowded single rooms may be had by paying fifty cents extra per week.
+When the dormitories are not crowded, single rooms may be had by paying fifty cents extra per week.

-Students remaining for the Christmas vacation are charged at the regular rate of \$4.50 per week.
+Students remaining for the Christmas vacation will be charged for a single week at the regular rate of \$4.50.

 No deductions of board expenses will be made on absences of less than a week.